l0rd/blog-files/docker-vagrant/setting_up_a_development_environment_using_docker_and_vagrant.md

 As a consequence development environment should have two characteristics:

 __Isolated__: you don't want to mess it up when testing some new tool or a different project.
-__Repeatable__: the same environment should be consistently reproductible on every team member machine and on CI and production servers.
+__Repeatable__: the same environment should be consistently reproducible on every team member machine and on CI and production servers.

 Virtual environments ensure these features.
 But classic VMs are resource consuming.
 Developers need to code/build/test every few minutes and won't accept the virtualization overhead.

 Here is where [Docker](https://www.docker.com/) becomes helpful.
 Its lightweight containers are extremely fast compared to classic VMs and have become extremely popular among developers.
-Here is an exceprt from the Docker blog that explains the reasons for this success:
+Here is an excerpt from the Docker blog that explains the reasons for this success:

 > In its first 12 months Docker usage rapidly spread among startups and early adopters who valued the platform’s ability to separate the concerns of application development management from those of infrastructure provisioning, configuration, and operations.
 Docker gave these early users a new, faster way to build distributed apps as well as a “write once, run anywhere” choice of deployment from laptops to bare metal to VMs to private and public clouds.